Schema Detection

 ❗️

-The properties (fields and values) used in the uploaded sample data file must match the appropriate case for the data source.
-For example, if the Snowflake source defaults to using uppercase, then schema detection will expect the properties in the data file to use uppercase.
+Case Sensitivity: The properties (fields and values) used in the uploaded sample data file must match the case conventions of your data source.
+For example, Snowflake defaults to uppercase, so your sample data should use uppercase field names.

 Schema Change Validation

-Validio automatically validates schema changes for structured data types in data warehouses and files in object storage.
-Schema checks run hourly, and any detected schema changes are reported as incidents.
-For more information, see About Validator Incidents.
+Validio automatically validates schema changes for structured data in data warehouses and object storage files.
+Validio runs schema checks hourly, and reports detected changes as incidents for immediate attention.
+For more information about handling incidents, see About Validator Incidents.